BAE Systems Maritime – Naval Ships: Destroyers

 In 2007 BAE produced a concept for a UXV Combatant based on a destroyer hull for the operation of unmanned land, air and sea systems.

 Frigates and corvettes

-BAE Systems Maritime inherited the £400 million Khareef-class corvette project from VT Group, which will see three 99 m ships delivered to the Royal Navy of Oman in 2013–14.
+BAE Systems Maritime inherited the £400 million Khareef-class corvette project from VT Group, which SAW three 99 m ships delivered to the Royal Navy of Oman in 2013–14.

 BAE Systems Maritime – Naval Ships' yards have also delivered the following in the recent past: